Skip to content

 A short walk or drive from the centre stands Trebinje’s most photographed monument, the Arslanagić bridge (also called the Perović bridge) - a handsome Ottoman span with two large and two small arches stepping across the Trebišnjica.
 It dates to the 16th century, commonly to 1574, and was built during the era of the great Ottoman statesman Mehmed-paša Sokolović, whose name is on the more famous bridge at Višegrad too.

-There is a twist that makes it worth the detour.
+There’s a twist that makes it worth the detour.
 This is not where the bridge was built.
 It originally stood a few kilometres upstream, but in the 1960s the reservoir behind a new hydroelectric dam threatened to drown it - so the whole thing was taken apart stone by stone and rebuilt on its present site in town.
 That is why the setting can feel slightly staged: the bridge is genuinely 450 years old, but it was carefully moved to save it.
 Cross it, then photograph it from the riverside promenade, where the four arches line up over the green water.

 Hercegovačka Gračanica: the view from Crkvina hill

 For the best view of Trebinje, climb to Hercegovačka Gračanica, the Serbian Orthodox monastery church that crowns Crkvina hill above the town.
-It looks older than it is: completed in 2000, it is a loose copy of the medieval Gračanica monastery in Kosovo, and it was built to house the remains of the poet Jovan Dučić, Trebinje’s most famous son.
+It looks older than it is: completed in 2000, it’s a loose copy of the medieval Gračanica monastery in Kosovo, and it was built to house the remains of the poet Jovan Dučić, Trebinje’s most famous son.
 The frescoed interior is striking, but the reason to make the climb is the terrace, which lays the whole town, the river bends and the surrounding vineyards out below you.
 Go late in the day when the light softens and the stone warms up.

 Wine: Tvrdoš monastery and Vukoje

 Tvrdoš Monastery, a few kilometres out of town on the Trebišnjica, is the atmospheric one.
 The monastery was founded around the late 15th or early 16th century, and the monks have made wine here for centuries - one of the vaulted cellars dates to the 15th century.
 You can visit the church and, in the cellar shop, taste and buy the monastery’s Žilavka and Vranac.
-It is the kind of place that fixes Trebinje in the memory: old stone, cool vaults, wine made where it has always been made.
+It’s the kind of place that fixes Trebinje in the memory: old stone, cool vaults, wine made where it has always been made.

 Opening hours and tasting fees at both change with the season and it is worth calling or booking ahead, especially for a group or a meal at Vukoje - confirm before you turn up rather than assuming a walk-in.